rvarun7777/Self-Driving-Car-Nanodegree/Term 1/P3-Behavioral Cloning/README.md

 The predicted steering angle is output from single dense layer of size 1 without an activation.

 ### Optimizer
 Adam with Nesterov momentum (i.e., "Nadam" in Keras) was used.
-The benefits of Nadam compared to Adam are discussed in the paper linked in Keras' documentation -- http://cs229.stanford.edu/proj2015/054_report.pdf
+The benefits of Nadam compared to Adam are discussed in the [paper] (http://cs229.stanford.edu/proj2015/054_report.pdf) linked in Keras documentation.

 ## Data Generation & Collection